Skip to main content

 • Inline function / variable.

-• Convert refinement form — inline ↔ type-level ↔ where requires.
+• Convert refinement form — inline ↔ type-level ↔ bare requires clause.

 • Lift / sink — move a binding up or down the block structure.